2021–22 Drexel Dragons men's basketball team

 The 2021–22 Drexel Dragons men's basketball team represented Drexel University during the 2021–22 NCAA Division I men's basketball season.
-The Dragons, led by sixth-year head coach Zach Spiker, played their home games at the Daskalakis Athletic Center in Philadelphia, Pennsylvania as members of the Colonial Athletic Association.
+The Dragons, led by sixth-year head coach Zach Spiker, played their home games at the Daskalakis Athletic Center in Philadelphia, Pennsylvania as members of the Colonial Athletic Association (CAA).

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Dragons finished the 2020–21 season 14–18, 4–5 in CAA play to finish in 6th place.
-They defeated Charleston, Northeastern, and Elon to win the CAA tournament championship.
+In a season limited due to the ongoing COVID-19 pandemic, the Dragons finished the 2020–21 season 14–18, 4–5 in CAA play, to finish in 6th place.
+They defeated Charleston, Northeastern and Elon to win the CAA tournament championship.
 As a result, they received the conference's automatic bid to the NCAA tournament as the No. 16 seed in the Midwest region.
 There they lost to No. 1-seeded Illinois.